-Translation of financial statements of foreign subsidiaries - To consolidate financial statements of foreign subsidiaries, the accounting policies of the foreign entity were converted to accounting criteria of the Commission.
+n the U.S. market. nutual funds and to Translation of financial statements of foreign subsidiaries - To consolidate financial statements of foreign subsidiaries, the accounting policies of the foreign entity were converted to accounting criteria of the Commission.
 As the recording and functional currency was the same, the financial statements were subsequently translated to Mexican pesos using the following methodology:

-- 1) The closing exchange rate in effect at the balance sheet date for assets and liabilities; - 2) Historical exchange rates for stockholders' equity, and - 3) The rate on the date of accrual of revenues, costs and expenses. - 4) Translation effects are recorded in stockholders' equity.
+- 1) The closing exchange rate in effect at the balance sheet date for assets and liabilities; - 2) Historical exchange rates for stockholders' equity, and - 3) The exchange rate on the date of accrual of revenues, costs and expenses. - 4) The translation effects are recorded in stockholders' equity.

-As of December 31, 2018, 2017 and 2016, the exchange rates used in the different translation processes are as follows:
+As of December 31, 2019, 2018 and 2017, the exchange rates used in the translation processes were as follows:

-Company Currency Exchange ra ate to translate Mexican pesos 2018 2017 2016 Monex Europe Ltd. (consolidated) Pound sterling 25.0474 26.6049 25.4814 Monex Europe Pound sterling 25.0474 26.6049 25.4814 Schneider FX Pound sterling 25.0474 26.6049 25.4814 Monex Europe Markets LTD. Pound sterling 25.0474 26.6049 25.4814 Tempus, Inc. (consolidated) U.S. dollar 19.6512 19.6629 20.6194 Monex Canada, Inc. U.S. dollar 19.6512 19.6629 20.6194 Monex Securities U.S. dollar 19.6512 19.6629 20.6194 Monex Assets Management U.S. dollar 19.6512 19.6629 20.6194
+Company Currency Exchange ra Exchange rate to translate Mexican pesos 2019 2018 2017 Monex Europe Ltd. (consolidated) Sterling pounds 24.9837 25.0474 26.6049 Monex Europe Sterling pounds 24.9837 25.0474 26.6049 Schneider FX Sterling pounds 24.9837 25.0474 26.6049 Monex Europe Markets LTD. Sterling pounds 24.9837 18.8642 25.0474 19.6512 26.6049 19.6629 Tempus, Inc. (consolidated) U.S. dollar Monex Canada, Inc. U.S. dollar 18.8642 19.6512 19.6629 Monex Securities U.S. dollar 18.8642 19.6512 19.6629 Monex Assets Management U.S. dollar 18.8642 19.6512 19.6629

-As of December 31, 2018, 2017 and 2016 Monex, S.A.B.'s functional currency is the Mexican peso.
+As of December 31, 2019, 2018 and 2017 Monex, S.A.B.'s functional currency is the Mexican peso.
 Investments in foreign subsidiaries, whose functional currencies are other than the Mexican peso, expose Monex, S.A.B. to foreign currency translation risk.
-In addition, Monex, S.A.B. has monetary assets and liabilities denominated in foreign currencies, mainly in U.S. dollars, Pounds sterling and Euros, resulting in exposure to foreign exchange risks arising from transactions entered into over the normal course of business (refer to discussion of comprehensive risk management in Note 34 for further details).
+In addition, Monex, S.A.B. has monetary assets and liabilities denominated in foreign currencies, mainly in U.S. dollars, Sterling pounds and Euros, resulting in exposure to foreign exchange risks arising from transactions entered into over the normal course of business (refer to discussion of comprehensive risk management in Note 34 for further details).

-Comprehensive result - The amount of comprehensive income presented in the consolidated statements of changes in stockholders' equity is the effect of transactions other than those carried out with the shareholders of Monex, S.A.B. during the period and is represented by the result from valuation of securities available for sale, the cumulative translation adjustment, the result from valuation of hedging instruments, remeasurements for defined benefits to employees and the net result.
+Comprehensive income - The amount of comprehensive income presented in the consolidated statements of changes in stockholders' equity is the effect of transactions other than those carried out with the shareholders of Monex, S.A.B. during the period and is represented by the result of valuation of securities available for sale, the cumulative translation adjustment, the result from valuation of hedging instruments, remeasurements for defined benefits to employees and the net income.